cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

 #### Security functions and features

-OpenFGA, as an Open-Source project, requires the community to review and evaluate the security implementation per the the Principle of Open Design.
+OpenFGA, as an Open-Source project, requires the community to review and evaluate the security implementation per the Principle of Open Design.

-OpenFGA models authorization systems by providing the security features such as Role-based Access Control and Attribute-based Access Control.
+OpenFGA models authorization systems by providing authorization methods such as Role-based Access Control, Relationship-based Access Control and Attribute-based Access Control.

 OpenFGA was designed for speed in processing secure authorization check call.
 This swift authorization mechanism not only enhances efficiency but also reinforces the security posture, assuring robust protection for applications and platforms for diverse scales.

-OpenFGA provides a wide variety of SDKs, as well as easy integration for new SDKs.
+OpenFGA provides a wide variety of SDKs, as well as easy API integration for new SDKs.

 ## Configuration and Set-Up